 Serves and strengthens public gardens throughout North America by supporting and promoting their work, value, and achievements in horticultural display, education, research, and plant conservation.

-(Illinois Chapter) Leads, educates, and participates in the careful stewardship, wise planning, and artful design of cultural and natural environments.
+(Illinois Chapter) Leads, educates, and participates in the stewardship, planning, and design of built and natural environments.

 Provides resources to museums and cultural institutions and services to museum professionals in the Midwest.